 We retreated back to our room and back to the quiet for the sunset.
 Except it wasn’t completely quiet.
 A lone coyote stepped onto stage also known as the golf course down the canyon and began a solo concert.
-We don’t know who he or she were called to but it was impressive.
+We don’t know who he or she was calling to but it was impressive.

-Hacienda del Sol Guest Ranch Resort has received many accolades, but most recently they were rewarded 4-stars by Forbes as a verified luxury resort in the Forbes Travel Guide.
-So you now it is the good stuff!
+Hacienda del Sol Guest Ranch Resort has received many accolades, but most recently they were rewarded 4 stars by Forbes as a verified luxury resort in the Forbes Travel Guide.
+So you know it is the good stuff!
 They are located at 5501 North Hacienda Del Sol Road, Tucson, Arizona 857185501.
 It is 2 hours from Phoenix.
 It is the perfect romantic Tucson weekend getaway and I highly recommend it.

 Thank you again to the wonderful staff at Hacienda del Sol Guest Ranch Resort who allowed me to invite myself over for a weekend staycation.
 I could not have asked for a more perfect slice of desert heaven than you!